BolajiAyodeji/Blogposts/cjwum18h600007ds1wreswp3q.md

 WCAG is organized around four principles often called _The POUR Principle_:

 *   **Perceivable**: Can users perceive the content?
 This ensures that our applications are perceivable with _sight, touch, or hearing_ senses via the browser or assistive technologies e.g Screen readers
 *   **Operable**: Can users use UI components easily and navigate the content?
 For example, something that requires a hover interaction cannot be operated by someone who can’t use a mouse or touch screen.
-This means users should be able to control your web apps elements using either the mouse, keyboard or an assistive device.
+This means users should be able to control your web apps elements using either the mouse, keyboard, or an assistive device.
 *   **Understandable**: Can users understand the content?
 Can users understand the interface and is it clear and concise?
 This ensures an easy understanding and smooth user experience.
 *   **Robust**: Can the content be consumed by a wide variety of users on several browsers?
-This ensures compatibility of your app across several devices, browsers or operating systems.
+This ensures the compatibility of your app across several devices, browsers, or operating systems.

 * * *